ardalo/digital-platform-overview/README.md

 using multiple teams and a Microservice approach.

 The Platform consists of the following components:
-  * [Guidelines and FAQ](https://github.com/ardalo/digital-platform-development-guide) for the development of the Ardalo Digital Platform.
+  * [Guidelines and FAQ](https://github.com/ardalo/digital-platform-development-guide) for the development of the Ardalo Digital Platform
   * The Platform Gateway where all external traffic approaches
   * The [Frontpage-Service](https://github.com/ardalo/frontpage-service) which delivers the public frontpage